EdwinCruz13/NodeJS-Lesson/Day 4/readme.md

       "express": "^4.18.1"
   }
   ```
-  - [x] Express package has been installed has a dependecies that will be used in the path.
+  - [x] Express package has been installed has a dependecies that will be used in the path, the express version is "4.18.1".
   - [x] Create a new file, this time I am going to name it "index.js".
   - [x] In "index.js" file add the next code and execute using the terminal.
 ```